MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td> This method displays an error message to the user.
-The message is determined by the type of error that took place in the system.</td>
+The message is determined by the type of error that took place in the system.

+Parameters:
+None

+Return:
+None</td>
   </tr>
 </tr>
 <tr>